cbmartinez42/employee-tracker/README.md

 # Employee Tracking Database

 This is an original application create a MySQL database for employee data through a Command Line Interface.
-This
+This application utilizes basic modules to create an easy-to-use application for adding, viewing and modifying workforce information.

 A [video walkthrough](https://www.youtube.com/watch?v=fEtHvfZDQh4) is available